evntd/blog/events/index.md

 ### The building blocks of time-aware, intention-revealing systems.

 Events are more than technical artifacts, they represent real-world facts with a system.
 Understanding them is key to designing resilient, auditable, and scalable information architectures using Event Modeling and Event Sourcing.
-This article explores the nature of events and how to work with them effectively.
+This article explores the nature of events in Event Modeling and Event Sourcing.

 ## What are Events?